-Pollen forecast for Carinthia for the period from May 2 to 8
+Pollen information for Carinthia for the period from 26 June to 3 July 2025

 Responsible for the content